SubtleShader/ComfyUI-SubtleNodes/README.md

 **Installation**

-Copy the file into the custom_nodes sub folder of Comfy.
+Copy the file into the *custom_nodes* sub folder of ComfyUI.
 Don't create a sub folder for it there.
 Restart ComfyUI.